 A sweeping novel set in war-torn China, with a star-crossed love story at its centre.

-Even though mother and daughter live in the Whites-only settlement, no walls can keep Lydia in.
-She escapes to meet Chang An Lo, who saves her life once and is bound to her for ever .
-But Chang has enemies who are hunting him down - Chiang Kai Shek's troops are headed towards Junchow to kill Reds like him.
-Their all-consuming love can only mean danger for them both, but they are powerless to end it . . .
+Even though mother and daughter live in the Whites-only settlement, no walls can keep Lydia in as she escapes to meet her lover, Chang An Lo.
+But Chang has enemies who are hunting him down, and their all-consuming love can only mean danger for them both . . .

 The Concubine's Secret and The Jewel of St Petersburg are also available to buy NOW in paperback and ebook.